vnortiz87/hello-world/README.md

 # hello-world
 gamma 2

-I'm new and kearning and can't wait to get started.
+I'm new and learning and can't wait to get started.